 Assignment 2: Paper: Within this research paper, the student is allowed to cover any developmental period.
 Choose one stage of development and describe the issues of that stage from a biological, social, cultural, and psychological perspective.
 Note how the stage the student chooses may be impacted by issues such as gender, socioeconomic status, culture, race/ethnicity, sexual orientation, etc. Choose a problem that could arise in this stage, describe the problem, and discuss possible interventions.
 Also, describe how you would assess a child and family with this problem and how you would engage them in an intervention process.
-The student’s paper will be between 13-15 pages.
+The student’s paper will be between 9-11 pages.
 Due Week 15 by the start of class.

-Part 1: On Week 9, the 1st 5 pages of the paper is due.
-This is including the Introduction, Stage of Development, and topic the student is researching.
+Part 1: On Week 9, the 1st 5 pages of the paper are due.
 This is to ensure the student will get initial feedback around the topic chosen, writing skills and formatting.
+This part of your paper will be worth 10% of your class grade and should include an introduction, stage of development, and beginning of the client related challenge section.

 Part 2: The complete paper is due Week 15 by the start of class.
 Student will take feedback from Part 1 and incorporate it into the complete paper.
+This part of your paper is worth 30% of your final class grade.

 This assignment relates to student learning outcomes 6a and 7a.